Irma brings fears of surge, sewers and toxins to Tampa area

 “We’re going to be inundated with unprecedented amounts of water,” Tampa Mayor Bob Buckhorn said Sunday.
 “It’s going to stress our storm water and sewer capacity.
 There’s going to be overflows.
 There’s no two ways around it.”

-Irma was a Category 3 storm Sunday afternoon.
+Irma arrived as a Category 4 storm but had fallen to a Category 2 with 110 mph (177 kph) winds by late Sunday afternoon and was continuing to weaken as it marched up Florida’s Gulf Coast.
 Its center was on track to reach the Tampa Bay area by late Sunday or early Monday.

 The four-county area, with approximately 3 million residents, encompasses two of Florida’s largest cities: Tampa and St. Petersburg.
 The area is known for its sugar-sand beaches, the Busch Gardens theme park and the Salvador Dali Museum.